IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
 In this example, when we double-click on an unpaid order, we make it paid.
 Since the *Paid* property in this case changes in the main thread, we cannot read it in the background thread of *_ocDispatcher*.
-In order to read this property in the background thread of *_ocDispatcher*, it is necessary to dispatch this property into that thread.
+In order to read this property in the background thread of *_ocDispatcher*, it is necessary to dispatch changes of that property into that thread.
 This is done using the  *PropertyDispatching&lt;THolder, TResult&gt;* class.
 Similar to the *CollectionDispatching* method, the constructor of the *PropertyDispatching&lt;THolder, TResult&gt;* class has the required parameter *destinationDispatcher* and the optional parameter *sourceDispatcher*.
 The difference is that instead of enumerating the source collection and subscribing to the [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netcore- 3.1) event, the property value is read and the [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netcore-3.1) event is subscribed.
-Another difference is that by passing a value to the *sourceDispatcher* parameter, you can change the value of the *PropertyDispatching&lt;THolder, TResult&gt;.Value* property in the *destinationDispatcher* thread.
+Another difference is that the value passed to the *sourceDispatcher* parameter is used to dispatch the property value change (setter of *PropertyDispatching&lt;THolder, TResult&gt;.Value*) to the *sourceDispatcher* thread, if this change is made in another thread.
 The above example is not the only design option.
 Here is another option (XAML has not changed):
 ```csharp
 using System;